michaldaniel/button-calendar-android/README.md

 ### About

-Simple application to visually track a new year's resolutions progress on a button calendar.
-Marking successful days of implementing new habits.
+Simple application to visually track a new year's resolutions progress on a button calendar by marking successful days of implementing new habits.

 ### Get it